 Our commitment to creating, enhancing and delivering value to our shareholders reflects a disciplined and balanced capital allocation strategy.
-Our focus is on maintaining a strong balance sheet, investing in modern efficient assets, and returning capital to shareholders.
+Our focus is on growing our business while generating returns above our cost of capital and maintaining a strong balance sheet.